Northampton Man Faces Shocking Child Sex and Stalking Charges

-A 44-year-old man from Northampton has appeared before Stafford Crown Court to face a string of serious charges, including child sex offences, stalking police officers on social media, and perverting the course of justice.
+A 44-year-old Northampton man has been slammed with a series of serious criminal charges.
+Simon Tilley, from Branksome Avenue, Kingsthorpe Hollow, appeared at Stafford Crown Court accused of child sex offences, stalking police officers on social media, and perverting the course of justice.

-• Three counts of perverting the course of justice (between March and December 2024).
+• Three counts of perverting the course of justice between March and December 2024

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.